 The Fish newspaper has long since vanished, but today the Bible studies it spawned are flourishing.
-The old Fish House Fellowship, which adopted the name "Xenos Christian Fellowship" in 1982, has grown into an interdenominational, evangelical church that, as of 2004, includes more than 4,500 people from all walks of life.
+The old Fish House Fellowship, which adopted the name "Xenos Christian Fellowship" in 1982, has grown into an interdenominational, evangelical church that now includes more than 5,300 people.

 Dennis McCallum, 1970